-For site preparation of a DGR facility, activities should not involve handling radioactive materials nor the generation of any radioactive wastes.
-The applicant should consider how to manage existing onsite hazardous substances that are identified during site evaluation, as well as the hazardous substances that will be produced during activities encompassed by the licence to prepare site.
+Site preparation activities for a DGR facility should not involve the handling of radioactive materials or the generation of any radioactive wastes.
+The applicant should consider how to manage existing onsite hazardous substances that are identified during the site evaluation, as well as the hazardous substances that will be produced during activities encompassed by the licence to prepare site.